MLHale/nebraska-gencyber/teachers/phishing/url-analysis-advanced.md

 [Top](#table-of-contents)

+## Open Source INTelligence (OSINT) gathering

-## Spear-Phishing
+### Spear-Phishing

-Crafting URLs is just one part of the deception used by Spammers. *Spear-Phishing* is a social engineering technique where a spammer uses intimate details about your life, your contacts, and/or recent activities to tailor a very specific attack.
+Crafting URLs is just one part of the deception used by Spammers. *Spear-Phishing* is a social engineering technique where a spammer uses intimate details about your life, your contacts, and/or recent activities to tailor a very specific phishing attack.

 Watch this 3 min video (if you do not have audio, it is OK):
 https://www.youtube.com/watch?v=F7pYHN9iC9I